VOL. IV - CHAPTER 11

 - Josephine Dorethea Connolly.
 Born 4 August 1924,

 - Patrick Connolly.
 Born 2 January 1928.

 They lived there until Dorothy left them all.
-Joseph presumable lost his job as in those days it would have been a terrible scandal.
-He had custody of the children Margaret stayed where she was weekly in Bexhill with Aunt Polly, Josephine and Patrick were farmed out to different people.
+Joseph presumably lost his job as in those days it would have been a terrible scandal.
+He had custody of the children.
+Margaret stayed where she was weekly in Bexhill with Aunt Polly, Josephine and Patrick were farmed out to different people.

 At some point Joseph got a divorce and married Margaret Ann Wood (known as Peg) in 1934 in Battle.
 "Joe" then got a job at the Beauport Hotel which is at the back of Hastings, he then brought Josephine and Patrick to live with them.
-I don't know when they left there but by 1939 Joseph and Margaret were living at 1 Woodlands, Ninfield Road, Bexhill.
+Its not known when they left there but by 1939 Joseph and Margaret were living at 1 Woodlands, Ninfield Road, Bexhill.
 Joseph was a horseman on a farm.
 Their daughter Josephine and son Patrick were living with them.

 During World War II, both Joseph and his father were in the home guard in Sidley, later on in the war he was called up and was a driver to an officer.